 2. Mid Game (Turns ~4-6)

 The protection aspect of the deck is vital to reliably keeping it online.
 Picture casting Feather only to have her die over and over again.
 Some good all those cantrips/scries in your hand will do.
 That's not the best.
 As such, you need to always hold, or at the very least bluff, protection for Feather.
 One mana will suffice.
 That's where Gods Willing, Sheltering Light and a few others reside.
 Staying in control of Feather being on the board is important, and can lead to various cat and mouse mind games with the opposition.
-Some of the protection spells come with added value, so you can pop a Gods Willing to get a scry with some spare mana.
+Some of the protection spells come with added value, so you can pop a Shelter to get a draw with some spare mana.
 Now your opponents are notified that you can blank spot removal, and have to play around it.
-Use Ajani's Presence to minimally speed up Feather's clock?
+Use Sheltering Light to get a scry?
 That Wrath of God won't take her out.
 This tends to ultimately lead to you being left alone and not interacted with outside wipes when playing against opponents experienced against the deck.
 "He'll have something to stop it, just don't mess with him."
 This is where the bluff element comes in - you can sometimes get away with not having protection at all against those foes, and as long as that token mana is waiting they'll leave you be.
 The only time you should feel ok using it is in main two before your turn with everyone tapped out.
 You can try greeding it in less inviting circumstances, but don't say I didn't warn you if someone rips a funny on you in response.

 The second order of business comes in various cast synergy friends and other value pieces worth getting out.
 You need payoff.
 The best form of payoff is mana, so if you can get a mana cast engine online then your whole hand of one-drop spells becomes unlocked and you can start digging for whatever else you may need.
 For this reason, most Recruiters will go get Storm-Kiln Artist or Dockside Extortionist.
 Board gummers like Monastery Mentor help ensure you have some board presence that deters free swings into you.
 Being able to chump, maybe even trade with, anything coming your way will dissuade attacks reasonably well.
 Non-board payoff, such as Burning Prophet, is also pretty good to have around.
 The cumulative value these sort of cards bring to the table is very handy in trying to close out the game later.
 Thankfully, most are pretty cheap to cast.